AdminUmesh/Dev-Notes/Database/SQL Server/Views.md

 # Types of Views
 ### Simple Views:

-A simple view retrieves data from a single table.It can include filtering, sorting, and other operations.These views are often used for basic queries.
+A simple view retrieves data from a single table.
 ```sql
 CREATE VIEW SimpleEmployeeView AS
 SELECT FirstName, LastName